Maria Sharapova: 2016: More injuries and doping suspension

 Sharapova began her 2016 season at the Brisbane International where she was the defending champion.
 She would have faced Ekaterina Makarova in the first round, but withdrew hours before the match, citing a left forearm injury, and was replaced by Margarita Gasparyan.

 Due to Agnieszka Radwańska winning the Shenzhen Open, Sharapova was seeded fifth at the Australian Open.
 She was drawn to face Nao Hibino in the first round and won in straight sets.
 She then won her second round match against Aliaksandra Sasnovich, also in straight sets.
 Sharapova then lost her first set in the tournament as she defeated Lauren Davis, in three sets.
 In the fourth round, she then played her first career match against Belinda Bencic and won in two tight sets over two hours of play.
 Sharapova then faced Serena Williams in the quarterfinal, a repeat of the previous year's final.
 Although she started the match brightly, she was defeated in straight sets.
-She failed to defend her finalist points from the previous year, and fell to sixth in the rankings after the tournament.
+She failed to defend her finalist points from the previous year and fell to sixth in the rankings after the tournament.

 After the Australian Open, Sharapova was nominated by team captain Anastasia Myskina to play the Fed Cup, but she had a forearm injury and was only listed for the doubles match.
 Russia lost the first three matches and chose Makarova to replace Sharapova for the dead doubles match.
 In the end, Russia lost 3–1 but by being nominated for the match, Sharapova successfully qualified for the Summer Olympics having played sufficient Fed Cup matches to meet the criteria.

 Citing the left forearm injury sustained at the start of the year, Sharapova withdrew from the Qatar Open, and a week before the BNP Paribas Open, she withdrew from that for the same reason.

-Following a failed drug test from the 2016 Australian Open, in which she tested positive for meldonium, a substance that had been banned, effective January 1, 2016, by the World Anti-Doping Agency (WADA), Sharapova was provisionally suspended from competitive tennis with effect from March 12.
-On June 8 she was banned for two years by the International Tennis Federation.
+Following a failed drug test from the 2016 Australian Open, in which she tested positive for meldonium, a substance that had been banned, effective 1 January 2016, by the World Anti-Doping Agency (WADA), Sharapova was provisionally suspended from competitive tennis with effect from 12 March.
+On 8 June she was banned for two years by the International Tennis Federation.
 Russian sports minister Vitaly Mutko has implied that Sharapova was targeted due to the political crisis in Russian-American relations.
 In October 2016, Sharapova's ban was reduced from 24 months (2 years) to 15 months, starting from 26 January 2016, the date of the drug test she had failed.